Machian Gravity: Modeling Rotation Curves and Radial Acceleration in the SPARC Galaxy Sample: Testing the theory against observations

+In this small-$\lambda R_{\mathrm{eff}}$ regime, a strong degeneracy between $M_c$ and $\lambda^{-1}$ is observed.
+This arises because, in this limit, the velocity profile reduces to $v^2 \sim GM/r$, and the contribution of the second term in Eq.~\ref{eq:velocityFinal} becomes negligible.
+As a result, the MCMC sampler effectively attempts to keep this subdominant term fixed, leading to poor constraints on both $M_c$ and $\lambda^{-1}$.
+It decreases $\lambda$ and increases $M_c$, while keeping $M_c/\lambda^{-2}$ almost fixed.
+This behavior manifests as the characteristic elongated structures seen in the two-dimensional posterior distributions for these galaxies.

+For most galaxies, however, the parameter range $0.2 < \lambda R_{\mathrm{eff}} < 3.7$ applies.
+In this regime, the relevant function can be well approximated by a linear form, as evident from the figure, and the resulting dynamics closely resemble the MOND acceleration law.
+In contrast, in the limit of very small $\lambda R_{\mathrm{eff}}$, the model naturally approaches the Newtonian regime.
+Consequently, the Machian Gravity model reproduces MOND-like behavior over an intermediate range of scales while recovering Newtonian dynamics at small radii.

+The right panel shows the distribution of $\sqrt{M_c/M_0}$, where $M_c$ is the best-fit value obtained from the MCMC analysis and $M_0$ is the baryonic mass of the galaxy evaluated at the outermost observed radius.
+Although the outermost measured radius does not necessarily correspond to a well-defined physical boundary of the galaxy and thus may not provide an optimal normalization scale—unlike $R_{\mathrm{eff}}$—it nonetheless offers a useful reference mass scale.

+From the histogram, it is evident that for most galaxies $\sqrt{M_c/M_0} < 12$, with the distribution peaking between 4 and 6.
+For roughly 50 galaxies, this ratio exceeds 15.
+However, for all such systems, $\lambda^{-1} R_{\mathrm{eff}}$ is very small, which renders the term $1 - e^{-\lambda r}(1+\lambda r)$ nearly zero.
+Consequently, variations in $\sqrt{M_c/M_0}$ have a negligible impact on the predicted velocities, as can be seen from Eq.~\ref{eq:velocityFinal}.
+In this regime, the precise value of $M_c$ is therefore not physically significant, and the rotation curves are effectively governed by the Newtonian contribution from the baryonic matter alone.

-In Fig.~\ref{fig:mcmc}, we present the distributions derived from our MCMC analysis for two randomly selected galaxies, NGC0247 and UGC12732.
-The first two plots in the upper row show the distributions for $\lambda^{-1}$ and $M_c$, respectively, while the third plot depicts their correlation.
-Evidently, a robust correlation emerges between $\lambda^{-2}$ and $M_c$, showing the influence of $a_0 = \frac{GM_c}{\lambda^{-2}}$ on gravitational field.
+In Fig.~\ref{fig:mcmc}, I present the posterior distributions obtained from the MCMC analysis for two representative galaxies, UGC12732 and NGC2366.
+The first two panels in the top row show the marginalized distributions of $\lambda^{-1}$ and $M_c$, respectively, while the third panel illustrates their joint posterior distribution.
+A strong correlation between $\lambda^{-2}$ and $M_c$ is clearly visible, reflecting the role of the characteristic acceleration scale $a_0^{\mathrm{MG}} = GM_c/\lambda^{-2}$ in determining the gravitational field.
+The second row shows the $\chi^2$ distributions as functions of $\lambda^{-1}$, $M_c$, and $a_0^{\mathrm{MG}}$, respectively.

-The second row displays the $\chi^2$ distribution against $\lambda^{-1}$, $M_c$, and $a_0$ respectively.
-Strikingly, the $\chi^2$ distributions consistently exhibit a single minimum across all these parameters.
-This observation bears significance.
-If the gravitational equation were governed by MOND-like formulations where the gravitational force exclusively depends on a characteristic $a_0$, we would not get such singular minima in the $\chi^2$ plots when plotted against $\lambda^{-1}$ or $M_c$.
-This is because if $a_0$ constituted the sole parameter of the theory, there would be an infinite number of possible combinations of $\lambda$ and $M_c$ resulting in the same $a_0$ value.
-While we show only two galaxies, the analysis is carried out on all 175 galaxies.
-Remarkably, apart from a few exceptions, all galaxies exhibited a singular minimum $\chi^2$ value, further reinforcing the consistency of the findings.